Chris56974/Pethreon/LEARNING.md

 ### The same colors can look great or bad depending on how they're used

 I picked two colors that I really liked (my primary and secondary), but sometimes they don't mesh well and sometimes they do.
 In my contributor portal, I think the blue background looks great with the pink text.
 But in my creator portal, I think the pink background looks bad with blue text.
+I found that with a lighter font-weight a darker color looked better.
+I was juggling between light and dark theme as well, and the same colors don't look as good if they're on a dark background compared to a white one.

 ### I fought the scrollbar and the scrollbar won